 A sales plan is an essential tool for startups and small businesses.
 While this sometimes gets merged into the overall business plan, it makes much more sense to break out your sales plan as a separate document.
 Sales revenue is the lifeblood for any small business and, as a result, requires its own focus.

-This article, and the sales plan template that I have provided, will provide you with everything that you need to create your own sales plan.
+This article, and the free sales plan template that I have provided, will provide you with everything that you need to create your own sales plan.
 Don’t forget to follow the guiding principles as these are essential to creating the sort of sales plan that you can rely upon to underpin your business success.

 Finally, make sure you enable your sales plan in a small business CRM tool like Pipedrive.
 Pipedrive makes it easy for you to measure and manage your progress against your sales objectives and bring your sales plan to life.
 Click here to start your free trial.